 Just because in alleged false accounting cases entries may be missing from a record, misleading items are present, or key accompanying documents are missing, this does not always mean that the defendant or defendants are guilty.
 The 'errors' must be dishonestly carried out.
 Sloppy accounting is not and never will be criminal, and nor is incompetent accounting.
 Where genuine mistakes have been made, even if those mistakes may have benefited the defendant at someone else's expense, this does not mean that the defendant is legally guilty.

 If the client says that he or she has made a mistake, it will usually be a matter for the jury to decide whether to give that person the benefit of the doubt that this was the case.
-The defence team's job will be to show all the circumstances surrounding the mistake or mistakes so that the jury can understand how it happened.
+The job of the false accounting solicitor acting in defence of the client will be to show all the circumstances surrounding the mistake or mistakes so that the jury can understand how it happened.

-If a number of people are charged, and the allegation is that they all consented or were part of the falsification of accounts, then the prosecution must prove that each defendant had knowledge of the falsification for that person to be proven guilty.
+If a number of people are charged, and the allegation is that they all consented or were part of the falsification of accounts, then the prosecution must prove that each person had knowledge of the falsification for that person to be proven guilty.
 Of course, the managing director of a company might not know about all the workings of an accounts team.
-Similarly, a rogue manager may be acting on his or her own to win a deal through deceiving a customer or investor regarding the accounts position, and this doesn't mean that all other managers or even accounts staff know that something dishonest is going on.
+Similarly, a rogue manager may be acting on his or her own to win a deal through deception of a customer or investor regarding the accounts position, and this doesn't mean that all other managers or even accounts staff knew that something dishonest was going on.

 A good false accounting solicitor may want to look in close detail at the nature of knowledge sharing in a company structure, the responsibility for different duties held by staff and company officers, and how the company was being run in reality on a day to day basis.
 This information, for which the client will often be the best resource, could prove invaluable in showing that the client could have been ignorant of any accounts discrepancies, and therefore innocent of any association with criminal behaviour.